Open Inquiry Archive Vol. 1. No. 2 (2012)

 In the Renaissance both Death and the Fool served as ambiguous, inversionary figures, and as such they could even merge in pictures, as in Hans Holbein’s figure of Death in his image of Death and the Queen from The Dance of Death series.[note 36]
 There, skeletal Death dresses as the court jester, donning a traditional fool’s cap and bells.[note 37]
 Beyond the boundaries of Early Modern culture, the Death/Fool pairing has been interpreted as a cross-cultural visualization of the duo’s shared roles as boundary-breakers, reflecting their similar ambiguity and paradoxical natures as tricksters.[note 38]
 Considering this, the implicit foolishness of the figure of Death in Leyster’s painting suggests that she has transformed him into an emblem of folly.
 Therefore Death in The Last Drop serves not as a simple negation of life, but more so as its foil, and a comic, ironic one at that: what the Renaissance literary scholar Mikhail Bakhtin termed “Pregnant Death,” a reminder that in the early modern period Death was considered a necessary partner with life.[note 39]

-To reiterate, especially in the context of Shrovetide it is more appropriate to see the skeletal image of Death in Leyster’s The Last Drop not as an ill-omen but as a harbinger of the expected end to festival revelry.
+To reiterate, especially in the context of Shrovetide, it is more appropriate to see the skeletal image of Death in Leyster’s The Last Drop not as an ill-omen but as a harbinger of the expected end to festival revelry.
 In this scenario, Death is a temporary rather than a final inversion of the life-sustaining merriment that Carnival brings.
 Not limited to Northern Europe, the tradition of the arrival of Lenten Death at the end of Carnival was common in other areas.
 The English, for example, whose popular culture was linked to Holland via the tradition of wandering performers,[note 40] had a character known as the “Jack-a-Lent,” a skeletal scapegoat who was chased away from carnivalesque festivities.
 He was the ludicrous figure famously called-out by Falstaff in Shakespeare’s The Merry Wives of Windsor.[note 41]
 We can also see him as a close relative of the “Thin Man” chased away from the Fat Kitchens of Marten de Vos, Pieter Bruegel and Jan Steen, and we even find him arriving at the rear door of Molenaer’s Twelfth Night scene,[note 42] which forms part of the paired pendants in question, and further relates their conceptions (Figure 4).

 Naturally, at the height of carnival celebration it is not yet the Thin Man’s time to arrive, but at the end of Shrovetide, the Jack-a-Lent must enter for the party to end.
 Fittingly, when Lenten Death appears in Leyster’s Last Drop the carnival costumes of the figures fall away, revealing the street clothes beneath.
 Without this historical perspective, Leyster’s image of The Last Drop has routinely been seen as a heavy-handed, moralizing image where cruel Death brings an end to profligate youthful binging.
 In fact, the misunderstood skeleton was once painted out by a former owner and only recently restored after the skeleton was discovered as Leyster’s original concept in a later copy.[note 43]

 During the 1630s both Leyster and Molenaer focused on festival themes found in sixteenth-century Northern art.
 Molenaer’s Battle of Carnival and Lent (Figure 3) and Twelfth Night (Figure 4) pay homage to works by the Flemish artist Pieter Bruegel, such as The Battle of Carnival and Lent[note 44] and The Fat- and Lean Kitchens.[note 45]
 Many scholars have argued that similar peasant images are either satirical treatments[note 46] or pit competing Catholic and Protestant religious ideologies against one another.[note 47]
-I would argue that pictures lack an overt moral stance, a more nuanced reading that reveals how both these artists sought a middle path between never ending extremes of self-denial and exuberant celebration.
+I would argue that the aforementioned pictures lack an overt moral stance, but require a more nuanced reading that reveals how both these artists sought a middle path between never ending extremes of self-denial and exuberant celebration.

 In Bruegel’s Battle of Carnival and Lent, the fool at the center is critical to the painting’s significance.
 Bruegel offers the motley fool as the guide for “Everyman.”
 This is the wise Fool who knows that the path to redemption lies in comic ambiguity and measured response.[note 48]
 In Molenaer’s Battle of Carnival and Lent we also find a mediating foolish personality.
 On the right side of the scene, in the tavern window, Molenaer’s female innkeeper steps into the role of Fool-as-critic and laughs at the folly of both extremes of Carnival and Lent stretched out before her.[note 49]
 As in Erasmus’ Praise of Folly, Molenaer has the traditionally male Fool’s liminal role taken over by a laughing woman.
 Molenaer recognizes the age-old motif of the Fool as guide, yet enhances the figure’s “outsiderness” by giving her a female gender.
 Though perhaps Molenaer chose to make this wise fool a woman partly in homage to Erasmus, it is interesting to ponder whether he points to his witty wife who had first privileged the Fool’s role in her revolutionary The Merry Company.